Adaptive-Decentralized-Home-Devices/CryptoMAX/README.md

 ### Provider-specific collectors

-`fetch_lido`, `fetch_rocket_pool`, and `fetch_kraken` wrap `_fetch_json`, interpret the provider-specific payloads, and yield standardized `RateRecord` instances.
+`fetch_lido`, `fetch_rocket_pool`, `fetch_kraken`, `fetch_coinbase`, `fetch_crypto_com`, `fetch_kucoin`, `fetch_binance`, and `fetch_nexo` wrap `_fetch_json`, interpret the provider-specific payloads, and yield standardized `RateRecord` instances.
 Each function isolates any response shape quirks so failures in one provider do not affect the others.

 ### Normalization

 `RateRecord` is a dataclass that captures the provider name, network, percentage value, rate metric (APR or APY), and the originating URL along with the raw payload snippet.
 The `collect_rates` function iterates through all registered providers, aggregating the resulting `RateRecord` items while printing a warning if any provider raises an exception.
+The `save_rates` helper writes the normalized list to `staking_rates.json` so other tooling can reuse the snapshot without hitting the upstream APIs again.

 ### Table rendering